apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

   }
 }
 ```
-Documents of this format could be stored in this arrow schema
+Documents of this format could be stored in this Arrow schema

 ```text
 Field(name: "a", nullable: true, datatype: Int32)